 The Kansas Board of Regents selected Jay Golden as Wichita State's 14th president on October 31, 2019.
 President Golden resigned September 25, 2020.

-With thanks to Dr. George Platt
+In memory of Dr. George Platt